-It operates at the meta-level, on Isabelle theorems, and is justified by the properties of \implies and \land .
+It operates at the meta-level, on Isabelle theorems, and is justified by the properties of \Longrightarrow and \land .
 It takes the number i (for $1 \le i \le n$) as a parameter and may yield infinitely many conclusions, one for each unifier of ψ with φ_i .
 Isabelle returns these conclusions as a sequence (lazy list).

-Resolution expects the rules to have no outer quantifiers (Λ).
+Resolution expects the rules to have no outer quantifiers (\wedge).
 It may rename or instantiate any schematic variables, but leaves free variables unchanged.
 When constructing a theory, Isabelle puts the rules into a standard form with all free variables converted into schematic ones; for instance, ($\rightarrow E$) becomes

-$$\llbracket ?P \to ?Q; ?P \rrbracket \Longrightarrow ?Q.$$
+$$[P] \rightarrow Q; P \implies Q.$$